 Stress ulcers are superficial lesions that form in the mucosal layer of the stomach within hours of major stressful event (trauma, burns, surgery, organ failure, or sepsis).
 The most common cause of gastrointestinal bleeding in the intensive care unit is stress ulcers and the presence of a GI bleed is associated with a fivefold increase in mortality.
 The incidence of stress related mucosal bleeding (SRMB) is 1% to 6%.
 SRMB can increase hospital stays and health care cost.5

 The clinical presentation of PUD can vary but may include nonlocalized epigastric pain.
 Other symptoms of PUD include heartburn, belching, bloating, nausea, and anorexia.
 Pain due to a duodenal ulcer may be worse with an empty stomach (at night or between meals) and may be relieved by food.
 Helicobacter pylori infection is more commonly associated with duodenal ulcers, but can occur with gastric ulcers.
 Gastric ulcer pain may occur at any time or may be worsened with eating.
 NSAID use is associated with gastric ulcers.
 Both types of ulcers can occur in the absence of symptoms and this is especially true with gastric ulcers in the elderly.4 Patients can present with similar symptoms, therefore no one symptom can differentiate between H. pylori and NSAID-induced ulcers.

-Upper GI radiography and upper endoscopy can be used to visualize the ulcer and diagnose PUD.6 Testing for H. pylori is recommended for patients with active ulcer disease, a past history of peptic ...
+Upper GI radiography and upper endoscopy can be used to visualize the ulcer and diagnose PUD.6 Testing for H. pylori is recommended for patients with active ulcer disease, a past history ...